 Today, in the 1962 Dominican Rite Calendar, we celebrate the feast of Blessed Francis Possadas, confessor of the Order of Preachers.
 In the 1962 Breviarium sacri ordinis praedicatorum calendar, his feast is merely a commemoration.
 By the time the 1967 English translation was published by the Irish Dominican Province, the Order had elevated his feast to III Class.
-For anyone who has the calendar that I published, it shows today as a Saturday of the B.V.M., with a commemoration of Bl.
-Francis de Posadas.
-I will be following the later calendar from here on out, so his feast will be III Class in the 2015 calendar.
+So today, the ordinary office is prayed according to the rubrics.

 From “Short Lives of the Dominican Saints” (London, Kegan Paul, Trench, and Trübner & Co., Ltd., 1901):